rohit0122/lets-lighthouse/README.md

 ## Simple setup

-### Now edit package.json and add following scripts to it.
+### Now edit package.json and add the following scripts to it.

 ```
 "scripts": {